josephcheok/Bamazon/README.md

 ## Instructions

 There are three modules involved in the construction of Bamazon.
-And they are the Customer, Manager and Supervisor modules.
+They are the Customer, Manager and Supervisor modules.
 In order to display the full functionality of the modules, a database of 10 retail items have already been created in the mySQL database which contains the following data:

 1. item_id
 2. product_name